- TMW Maxwell Condo Fact Sheet

 What are the Prices for TMW Maxwell?

-This estimate is based on the purchase of the 41,799 sq ft former Maxwell House site with a plot ratio of 4.3.
+TMW Maxwell's estimated land cost is $1,565 psf ppr based on the purchase of the 41,799 sq ft former Maxwell House site with a plot ratio of 4.3.
 It was acquired for $268 million by a joint venture between Chip Eng Seng Corporation, SingHaiyi Investments, and Chuan Investments via an en bloc sale.

-However, the developers have sought approval from the Urban Redevelopment Authority (URA) to increase the plot ratio to 5.6, thereby increasing the gross floor area (GFA) to 234,077 sq ft, of which 20% will be allocated for commercial purposes.
+However, the developers have sought approval from the Urban Redevelopment Authority (URA) to increase the plot ratio to 5.6, thereby increasing the gross floor area (GFA) to 234,077 sq ft, of which 20% will be allocated for commercial purposes while 80% of the GFA will be reserved for the residential use.

 Where is TMW Maxwell Located?